ohadschn/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 option over finding the first element.

-Example of how to find an element that looks like this:
+Example of how to find elements that look like this:

 .. code-block:: html